compose-spec/compose-spec/spec.md

 `pull_policy` defines the decisions Compose makes when it starts to pull images.
 Possible values are:

-* `always`: Compose always pull the image from the registry.
+* `always`: Compose always pulls the image from the registry.
-* `never`: Compose doesn't pull the image from a registry and should rely on the platform cached image.
+* `never`: Compose doesn't pull the image from a registry and relies on the platform cached image.
    If there is no cached image, a failure is reported.
 * `missing`: Compose pulls the image only if it's not available in the platform cache.
-   This should be the default option if you are not also using the [Compose Build specification](build.md).
+   This is the default option if you are not also using the [Compose Build Specification](build.md).
-  `if_not_present` should be considered an alias for this value for backward compatibility
+  `if_not_present` is considered an alias for this value for backward compatibility.
 * `build`: Compose builds the image.
-Compose rebuilds the image if already present.
+Compose rebuilds the image if it's already present.

 If `pull_policy` and `build` are both present, Compose builds the image by default.
 Compose may override this behavior in the toolchain.